 The Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total equity.
 Net debt is calculated as total debt less cash and cash equivalents.
-As at 31 December 2022, the Group's gearing ratio was 31.5% (2021: 42.1%).
-The decrease was primarily due to the increase in cash and cash equivalents.
+As at 31 December 2024, the Group's gearing ratio was 4.1% (2023: 15.8%).
+The decrease was primarily due to the decrease in the Group's borrowings in total and increase in cash and cash equivalents.

-As at 31 December 2022, the Group had net current liabilities of approximately RMB277.9 million (2021: RMB152.8 million), representing an increase of approximately 81.9% which was primarily attributable to the increase in borrowings to be matured within 1 year; and contract liabilities received from students but not recognised as revenue during the Year.
-Taking into account of the contract liabilities of approximately RMB176.9 million (2021: RMB130.3 million), which generally will not result in cash outflows in the future, the deficit of the net working capital would be approximately RMB101.0 million (2021: deficit of RMB22.5 million).
+As at 31 December 2024, the Group had net current liabilities of approximately RMB174.5 million (2023: RMB168.4 million), representing an increase of approximately 3.6% which was primarily attributable to the increase in cash and cash equivalents.
+Taking into account of the contract liabilities of approximately RMB202.2 million (2023: RMB198.6 million), which generally will not result in cash outflows in the future, the surplus of the net working capital would be approximately RMB27.7 million (2023: RMB30.2 million).